Pearls from artists* # 116

 Comments are welcome!

-Posted on November 5, 2014, in An Artist's Life, Art in general, Art Works in Progress, Black Paintings, Creative Process, Inspiration, New York, NY, Pastel Painting, Pearls from Artists, Photography, Quotes, Studio, Working methods and tagged "What's the Story: Essays about art theater and storytelling, agency, Anne Bogart, artistic, assumptions, chained, choices, dedication, discipline, down, earn, end point, entry, fear, freedom, generally, gives, habits, hard work, impossible, memorizing, new, pearls from artists, performance, permission, play, point, preliminary, preparation, preparatory, quest, rehearsal, rehearsing, room, sketch, space, study, surprising, sweat, sweating, take up, training, unburdened, uninhibited, walk, what, wild, work.
+Posted on November 5, 2014, in 2014, An Artist's Life, Art in general, Art Works in Progress, Black Paintings, Creative Process, Inspiration, New York, NY, Pastel Painting, Pearls from Artists, Photography, Quotes, Studio, Working methods and tagged "What's the Story: Essays about art theater and storytelling, agency, Anne Bogart, artistic, assumptions, chained, choices, dedication, discipline, down, earn, end point, entry, fear, freedom, generally, gives, habits, hard work, impossible, memorizing, new, Pearls from Artists, performance, permission, play, point, preliminary, preparation, preparatory, quest, rehearsal, rehearsing, room, sketch, space, study, surprising, sweat, sweating, take up, training, unburdened, uninhibited, walk, what, wild, work.
 Bookmark the permalink.
 2 Comments.